 Market engagement events will take place during May and June, before the procurement exercise commences.
 New funding agreements will be in place from April 2022.

-Coronavirus debt advice support in England
+Coronavirus debt advice sector support in England

-Increasing debt advice capacity in England
+1. Increasing debt advice capacity

 See our full list of our debt advice funded suppliers.

-Maintaining debt advice capacity in England
+2. Maintaining debt advice capacity

-Improving digital capability of money guidance and debt advice
+3. Improving digital capability of money guidance

-We have allocated some of our funding in 2020/21 into improving our digital money guidance and debt advice offering and building our capability to allow more people to access the support they need digitally.
+Funding also went into improving our digital money guidance and debt advice offering and building our capability to allow more people to access the support they need digitally.